buttermilk-crypto/tweetPepper/README.md

 The SignedBy field is in this implementation the Twitter handle of the secret keeper for the signing key.

-The s field are the signature bytes themselves in Base64url encoded format.
+The "s" field contains the signature bytes themselves in Base64url encoded format.

 The DataRefs field is a list of the signed items in digest order.
 The items are in a distinguished form: the full UUID and block type of the block the item is in, plus the key for the value.
 However, if the next item